Arterial roads in metropolitan Phoenix: Rural Road

 Rural Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Chandler Boulevard in Chandler north to Rio Salado Parkway in Tempe, where the highway continues north as Scottsdale Road.
 Rural Road is part of the National Highway System as a principal arterial from Elliot Road north to Rio Salado Parkway within Tempe.

 Rural Road begins as a four-lane divided highway at Chandler Boulevard in Chandler.
-At Ray Road, the highway enters Tempe and gains a third southbound lane and a center turn lane.
+At Ray Road, the highway enters Tempe passing Corona del Sol High School and gains a third southbound lane and a center turn lane.
 Rural Road gains a third northbound lane at Warner Road and drops back to four lanes at the Western Canal.
 The highway expands to a six-lane divided highway at Baseline Road, passes through an S-curve, and meets U.S. Route 60 (Superstition Freeway) at a diamond interchange.
 North of the freeway, the highway's median becomes a center turn lane.
 North of Apache Boulevard, Rural Road passes through the Tempe campus of Arizona State University.
 Within the campus, the highway intersects the Valley Metro Rail light rail line and becomes a divided highway again.
 Rural Road ends and Scottsdale Road begins at Rio Salado Boulevard at the north end of the university campus.